Trace Your Case

 RULE:

-The Doctrine of Trademark Incapacity states that a word that was once generic is denied trademark protection, even in the case that consumers see the word or term as a source signifying the said trademark.
-This Doctrine is put in place in order to avoid unnecessary and illogical trademarks.
+The Doctrine of Trademark Incapacity states that a word that was once generic is denied trademark protection, even if consumers perceive the word or term as a source signifying.
+This Doctrine is put in place in order to avoid unnecessary and illogical trademarks from being granted.

 Subscribe to Read More.